Is Madrid safe and what look out for?

 Madrid!
 The home of the Royal Palace, what feels like a hundred reputable universities, and two of the best football teams in the world.

 This city is home to over 3.3 million residents, making it approximately double the population of Barcelona.
-However, Madrid is the epicenter of all things Castilian and receives millions of visitors a year for its elegant culture, history, and food.
+However, Madrid is the epicentre of all things Castilian and receives millions of visitors a year for its elegant culture, history, and food.

-But, is Madrid safe?
+But is Madrid safe?
 Read this guide to learn about the city’s crime rate and how safe it is to be in the Spanish capital as a new tourist as well as places to avoid.

 Is Madrid safe?